leryn1122/spec/spec-001.md

 ### Deployment Environment

 ***Deployment Environment***, usually called Environment, is the environment where the applications and services deploy through the developing stages.
-It varies on the entriprise development mode.
+It varies from the entriprise development mode.

 **Naming Format**